Many businesses neglect one simple thing they can do to improve their customer service—answer the phone.

-Make the caller feel heard.
+It’s not enough just to answer the phone.
+You have to make the caller feel heard.
 Even when you can’t resolve the issue immediately, answering the phone can go a long way toward making the caller feel heard.
 This alleviates anxiety and lets them know you’re “on the case.”

 Be helpful.
 Offer one-call resolution

 No one wants to keep calling back to get what they need.
 Respect your caller’s time and aim for one-call resolution whenever possible.